 Visit the Getting Started page for instructions on how to sign up for an SFU Microsoft 365 account and install M365 on your individual-use device.

-If you are an SFU faculty/staff and you hold a university-managed device, Microsoft 365 applications should be pre-installed on your device.
+If you are an SFU faculty/staff and you hold a university-managed device, Office applications (but not M365) should be pre-installed on your device.

 Available to SFU faculty, staff and students.
 MS Office is a collection of productivity tools, including Word, PowerPoint, Excel, OneNote, Outlook, and Publisher.

 Available to SFU faculty, staff and students.
 OneDrive is a file hosting and synchronization service for individuals at SFU.
 It allows you to securely store, share and synchronize your individual files and folders from any device anywhere at any time.